vrbadev/GLES3ComputeLib/README.md

 CMake tries to locate `libGL.so`, `libEGL.so` and `libgbm.so` on the PC.
 Make sure to have these shared libraries available, they can usually be installed, e.g., by `apt` packages `libgl1-mesa-dev` and `libgbm-dev`.

 ## Usage
 For now, there is no tutorial prepared.
-However, you can look into directories `src/shaders` and `inc/shaders` to see how can be simple 2D convolution implemented.
+However, you can look into directories `src/shaders` and `inc/shaders` to see how a simple 2D convolution can be implemented.
 To test the implementation, build and run `test_conv2d` target.

 ## Licensing
 The library is available under GNU General Public License v3.0.